 I already wrote in a previous article about the Mayan Calendar 2012 .
-But Recently it got worse for 2012 as it came up in the news that 2012 may be based on an erroneous assumption causing it to be off by 50 or 100 years.
+Later things got worse for 2012 theory as it came up in the news that 2012 may be based on an erroneous assumption causing it to be off by 50 or 100 years.
 However, other experts like Dr. Allen Christenson say there is no error .
 The date is confirmed through major historical and astronomical events.
 Nevertheless, he is not a believer in any of the doomsday speculation surrounding 2012, even if it is the right date.

 2015 — 4 Blood Moon Theory